ReiyaItatani/MotionMatchingWithCollisionAvoidance/README.md

 **Note:** All sample scenes are configured for the **Universal Render Pipeline (URP)**.
 If you are using a different render pipeline, conversion of the scenes may be necessary.

+### Post-Installation Setup

+After installing the Collision Avoidance package, a new window titled **'Collision Avoidance'** will appear in the Unity Editor.
+This window includes several features:

+- **Create Field**: Initialize your scene's layout.
+  - **With Wall**
+    - Adds 'OVRLipSyncObject' for lip-sync.
+    - Attaches **'AvatarCreatorCorridor'** for random avatar generation in corridor situation.
+  - **Without Wall**
+    - Includes 'OVRLipSyncObject'.
+    - Uses **'AvatarCreator'** for random avatar generation.

+- **Create Player**:
+  - Instantly adds a default player to the scene.A pop-up window enables creating a character equipped with a first-person camera.

+- **Prefab Creator**:
+  - Streamlines avatar creation for the 'Avatar Creator' or 'AvatarCreatorCorridor'.

 ## References
 - **Reynolds, C. W.** (1987).
 Flocks, herds and schools: A distributed behavioral model.
 ACM SIGGRAPH Computer Graphics, 21(4), 25-34.